juliamartin0/minimum-wage-impact/README.md

 ![spain](https://github.com/juliamartin0/minimum-wage-impact/blob/main/min%20wage%20-%20hicp%20spain.png)

-- If **HICP rises faster than wages**, then workers' real incomes shrink, reducing their ability to afford goods and services.
-Even if wages increase, if the cost of essentials like food, rent, and energy rises sharply, real purchasing power may decline because a larger share of income is spent on necessities.
-Countries like Ireland and Portugal saw rising inflation in essential goods, and even though wages increased, they were not enough to fully offset these higher costs, leading to a loss in purchasing power.
+- If **wage increases do not sufficiently outpace HICP**, and at the same time, **essential goods inflation (food, rent, energy) rises even higher than HICP**, workers' real incomes shrink, reducing their ability to afford goods and services.
+Even with nominal wage increases, the rising cost of essentials forces workers to spend a larger share of their income on necessities, effectively weakening their purchasing power.
+Countries like Ireland experienced this scenario.
+While wages did increase (7,6%), they were not enough to fully offset rising essential goods costs, leading to a decline in real purchasing power for workers.

 ![ireland](https://github.com/juliamartin0/minimum-wage-impact/blob/main/min%20wage%20-%20hicp%20ireland.png)